eoyilmaz/stalker/docs/source/design.rst

  6. The messaging system allows the users collaborate efficiently.

  7. Has an embedded Ticket system.

+ 8. Uses TaskJuggler as the task management backend and supports basic Task attributes.

+ 9. Has a predefined workflow for task statuses called Task Status Workflow which manages the statuses of a Task during the project completion.

 For usage examples see :ref:`tutorial_toplevel`\ .